Mandabam: Plot

 The film begins with an honest police inspector taking the convict Tamilarasan into custody from Palayamkottai Central Prison.
-The police officer then gives him a mission: to kill the fearsome gangster Sathya under a week's time.
-Tamilarasan enters a brothel runs by Sabapathy in disguise, and Tamilarasan finds out that Sabapathy works for Sathya.
+The police officer then gives him a mission: to kill the fearsome gangster Sathya within a week.
+Tamilarasan enters a brothel run by Sabapathy in disguise, and Tamilarasan finds out that Sabapathy works for Sathya.
 Tamilarasan beats him up and finds out that Sathya is in Chennai.
 In Chennai, the police inspector takes Tamilarasan to court and the judge asks him about the three people he had kidnapped.

 A few years ago, Tamilarasan was an advocate living with his family in a big house.
-Tamilarasan and his relative Gowri were in love, and their family agreed for the marriage.
+Tamilarasan and his relative Gowri were in love, and their family agreed to the marriage.
 One day, Tamilarasan had a brutal fight with Sathya's brother Kesavan, and Kesavan became mentally ill after the fight.
 A vengeful Sathya decided to take Tamilarasan's house, and Sathya's two other brothers killed Tamilarasan's entire family.
 They took his lover Gowri to the police station, and with a corrupt police inspector, they tried to rape her, but she killed herself to save her honour.
 When Tamilarasan learned of it, he killed Kesavan in his house and beat everyone in the police station.
 Tamilarasan then kidnapped the police inspector and Sathya's two brothers.
 The police then arrested Tamilarasan for kidnapping.

-Back to the present, the judge decides to postpone the trial and transfer him to Puzhal Central Prison.
-Sathya's henchmen kidnap Tamilarasan outside the court, and they then torture him in front of his house.
-Tamilarasan defeats his henchmen, and he reveals to Sathya that he had buried his brothers in a hall that he had built just in front of his house.
-Tamilarasan then kills Sathya by burying him alive in the hall, and he decides to become a vigilante who fights against the evils in society.
+Back to the present, the judge decides to postpone the trial and transfer Tamilarasan to Puzhal Central Prison.
+Sathya's henchmen kidnap Tamilarasan outside the court, and torture him in front of his house.
+Tamilarasan defeats his kidnappers, and he reveals to Sathya that he had buried his brothers in a hall that he had built just in front of his house.
+Tamilarasan then kills Sathya by burying him alive in the hall, and he decides to become a vigilante fighting the evil in society.